 “We’ll just wait it out.
 I have a feeling that things will work out soon enough.”

-He glanced over to her, noticing she grabbed a scalpel from the table and she became defensive.
+He glanced over at her, noticing she grabbed a scalpel from the table and she became defensive.
 Shortly after, Sehjada appeared from around one of the shelves in the laboratory.

 “What brings you all the way down here?”

 “I figured if I wanted to answers I should speak with the madman in the building.”
 She answered honestly.

 This section of the lab was empty for a reason.
 While there were several other scientists inside, most of them gave Eesac Mikhailov a wide berth.
 He was the brainchild of their most effective weapons against the shifters, but he wasn’t…right.
 Esmerelda, his emotionally dead but lethal wife, was also suspicious.
 The dark skin woman had pin straight hair with a swooping bang that always covered her right eye.

 Rumor had it, he dabbled in forbidden science.
 They weren’t sure if he was entirely human either.
 His creepy ways aside, he was the resident historian as well, being versed in all things supernatural.

 He gave her his patented eerie smile and then pointed to the chair near him.
 “What would you like to know?”

 She took the seat, never taking her eyes away from Esmerelda who was on guard for whatever reason.

 “Compulsion.
 Have you ever heard of Felids being able to do that?”

 He placed his hand under his jaw as he pondered her question for a moment.